yongxuDM/yongxuDM.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is XU (徐) Yong (勇).
-I am currently a postdoc researcher working on particle cosmology at JGU Mainz.[CV page](https://yongxudm.github.io/cv/)
+I am currently a postdoc researcher working on particle cosmology at JGU Mainz.
+I obtained my PhD from Bonn in 20233, where I also did my master degree.
+[See the CV page for more details](https://yongxudm.github.io/cv/)

 My research
 ======
+I am currently interested in physics in the early Universe.

 GW
 -----